-Management fees paid to the responsible entity, VanEck Investments Limited, are the most significant expense for the Fund.
+Management fees paid to the Responsible Entity, VanEck Investments Limited, are usually the most significant expense of the Fund.

-The Fund's accounting policy for Management fees is described in Note 2 to the financial statements.
+The Fund's accounting policy for Management fees is described in Note 2 to the financial report.
 All expenses are recognised on an accruals basis.

-As at 30 June 2017, management fees totalled \$114,574 which equates to 42% of total expenses.
+As at 30 June 2020, management fees totalled \$45,953 which represents 81% of the total expenses incurred by the Fund.